On Graphs and Codes Preserved by Edge Local Complementation: Preliminaries

 For an ELC-preserved graph, Theorem~\ref{thm:distance} means that the minimum distance of the associated code, and its dual code, can be found simply by finding the minimum vertex degree in each partition of the graph.

-It has been shown that ELC can improve the performance of iterative decoding~\cite{castle,isit,wbelc,isit2010}.
-This technique, which will not be described in detail here, involves applying ELC operations to a bipartite graph between iterations of a \emph{sum-product algorithm} which attempts to decode a received noisy vector to the nearest codeword in the corresponding code.
-In this application, labeled graphs are used, so that ELC is equivalent to row additions on an initial generator matrix of the form $(I \mid P)$, which means that the corresponding code is preserved.
+In the technique of iterative decoding with ELC~\cite{castle,isit,wbelc,isit2010}, labeled graphs are used, so that ELC is equivalent to row additions on an initial generator matrix of the form $(I \mid P)$, which means that the corresponding code is preserved.
 (It is the parity check matrix of the code that is actually used for decoding, but we have already seen that, up to isomorphism, the bipartite graph corresponding to the generator matrix and parity check matrix of a code is the same.)
 For an ELC-preserved code, all generator matrices must be column permutations of one unique generator matrix, and hence these permutations must all be automorphisms of the code.
 It follows that iterative decoding with ELC on an ELC-preserved code is equivalent to a variant of \emph{permutation decoding}~\cite{castle,halford}.